Selecting thermometer accuracy in estimating the postmortem interval using body temperature-based methods: A technical report

 References

 3. Novikov PI.
-Determination of the optimal zone for measuring the body temperature of a corpse to establish the duration of death.
+Determination of the Optimal Zone for Measuring the Body Temperature of a Corpse to Establish the Duration of Death.
 Forensic Medical Expertise.
 1986;29(1):11–14.
-(In Russ).
+(In Russ.)

-4. Henssge C, Madea B. Estimation of the time since death.
+4. Henssge C, Madea B. Estimation of the Time Since Death.
 Forensic Sci Int.
-2007;165(2-3):182-184. doi.org/10.1016/j.forsciint.2006.05.017
+2007;165(2-3):182–184. doi: 10.1016/j.forsciint.2006.05.017

 6. Shved EF, Novikov PI, Vlasov AYu.
-Implementation on a microcomputer of an adaptive method for modeling the process of changing the temperature of a corpse.
-Forensic Medical Exper-tise.
+Implementation on a Microcomputer of an Adaptive Method for Modeling the Process of Changing the Temperature of a Corpse.
+Forensic Medical Expertise.
 1989;32(2):4–6.
-(In Russ).
+(In Russ.)

 7. Kulikov VA, Vavilov AYu.
-Forensic examiner's device.
-Med Expertise Law.
+Forensic Examiner's Device.
+Medicinskaja jekspertiza i pravo.
 2013;(6):59–61.
-(In Russ)
+(In Russ.)
+EDN: ROQDVN

 Supplementary files